• Home

 Paterson School District, which operates a lone K-8 school in southern Benton County, also had an EP&O levy on the ballot.

-The election will be certified May 8.
+The elections were certified on May 8.

 Latest News Local News Education & Training Government